Changing Social Security Financing

 Should the Payroll Tax Rate Be Increased?

-Social Security can be made solvent over the next 75 years by immediately increasing the tax rate by a total of 2.70 percentage points (1.35 percentage points each on the employee and the employer).
-Few are suggesting this full and immediate course of action because it would place a large burden on employers and workers, especially those earning less than the taxable maximum.
+Social Security projections would show solvency over the next 75 years by immediately increasing the tax rate by a total of 3.14 percentage points (1.57 percentage points each on the employee and the employer).
+Few are suggesting this full and immediate course of action because it would place a large burden on employers and workers, especially those earning less than the taxable maximum wage base.
 Gradual, small increases in payroll taxes could increase Social Security’s income while reducing the burden on employees and employers.

 Should the Limit on Taxable Earnings Be Raised?

 Some experts support raising, or even eliminating, the taxable maximum wage base to increase Social Security revenue from just high earners.
 Advocates cite a disproportionate tax burden under the current law on lower-income workers, who pay an equal or higher portion of their total income to Social Security than wealthier taxpayers.
 Others point out that lower-income workers receive a higher proportion of benefits compared to the taxes they pay than do higher-income workers.
-Some oppose increasing burdens on any taxpayers regardless of income and assert that the resultant revenue raised would be relatively small compared to other proposals.
+Some oppose increasing burdens on any taxpayers regardless of income.

-When the taxable maximum structure was most recently changed in 1982, it was set to cover 90 percent of earnings and to increase each year with increases in national average wages.
-Increases in income for top earners has outpaced wage increases for the rest of the population, resulting in more wages that are above the taxable maximum levels and lowering the percent of earnings covered down to approximately 83 percent.
+When the taxable maximum structure was most recently changed in 1983, it was set to cover 90 percent of earnings and to increase each year with increases in national average wages.
+Increases in income for top earners has outpaced wage increases for the rest of the population, resulting in more wages that are above the taxable maximum levels.
+This has lowered the percent of earnings covered down to approximately 83 percent.
 Proponents suggest that the ratio of taxable earnings to covered earnings should be increased over time until it is restored to 90 percent.